 The staff has inspected a sufficient number of SSCs related to the ITAAC.

-No Regional or HQ vendor branch ITAAC-related open inspection items (e.g., URIs, FIN, Violation (VIO), NCV, NON) exist.
+No Regional or Headquarters (HQ) vendor branch ITAAC-related open inspection items (e.g., URIs, FIN, Violation (VIO), NCV, NON) exist.

 Region II management will review the conclusion of this assessment and the staff will document completion of the ITAAC inspections in CIPIMS.
 The assessment process in IMC 2505 will consider these conclusions as part of making the final recommendation that the acceptance criteria in the COL have been met.